 - SQLAlchemy 2.0+ with

-geoalchemy20.14+ psycopg(sync) orasyncpg(async) drivershapely2.0+ for geometry manipulationpydantic2.0+ orgeojsonfor payload validation
+geoalchemy20.14+ psycopg2-binary(sync) orasyncpg(async) drivershapely2.0+ for geometry manipulationpydantic2.0+ for payload validation

 SELECT PostGIS_Version();

 PostGIS stores geometries in a custom binary format optimized for spatial indexing.
-Python, however, expects standard objects like dictionaries, strings, or shapely instances.
 GeoAlchemy2 intercepts this gap by registering custom type adapters that automatically coerce geometry and geography columns into Python-friendly representations during fetch operations.

-When you define a spatial column using geoalchemy2.types.Geometry, the ORM automatically registers a dialect-specific type handler.
-During result fetching, raw PostGIS bytes are wrapped in a WKBElement or WKTElement object.
-This wrapper preserves the original spatial reference identifier (SRID) and defers expensive parsing until explicitly requested.
+When you define a spatial column using geoalchemy2.types.Geometry, the ORM registers a dialect-specific type handler.
+During result fetching, raw PostGIS bytes are wrapped in a WKBElement object.
+This wrapper preserves the original SRID and defers expensive parsing until explicitly requested — critical when building APIs that serve thousands of features per second.

 from sqlalchemy import Column, Integer, String